undark-lab/swyft/CONTRIBUTING.md

 and a few other code format rules before every commit.
 It is a good idea to run `pytest` before making commits you intend to pull into the master branch.

-### Linting
+## Linting
 We also highly recommend the use of the **[flake8](https://flake8.pycqa.org/en/latest/)** linter, although we do not have a CLI for it right now.

-## Standards
+# Code Standards

-### Docstrings
+## Docstrings
 - Please use [Google Style](http://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for docstrings and comments.
 - When we create a class, we put the docstring in the class rather than the `__init__` function, where appropriate.
 - Use type annotations rather than putting the type in the docstring.
 - When there is a default argument, do not repeat the default argument within the docstring since it is already visible when the user calls help on the function.
-The exception to this rule is when the default is `None`, then it needs an explanation which may include a default argument.
+The exception to this rule is when the default is `None`, then it may require an explanation which may include a default argument.

-### Naming
+## Naming
 - Long names are generally more useful than one-use shortened versions.
 Try to use them as much as possible.
 - When introducing a new variable, consider whether or not it already has a name... see the table below, for example.
 - Integers which count the quantity of something should be proceded with an `n_*`, i.e. `n_parameters`.